 Gastronomic Market Competition in Medellín and the Aburrá Valley

-There are six gastronomic markets in Medellín and the Aburrá Valley with collections of restaurants in one location:
+here are now nine gastronomic markets in Medellín and the Aburrá Valley, each with collections of many restaurants in one location:

 How to Get to Mercado Del Tranvía